 Dr. Kodumthara is an Associate Professor of History at Southwestern Oklahoma State University, where she has taught since January 2010.
 She graduated with her PhD in American History from the University of Oklahoma in 2011, after defending her dissertation entitled “Anti-Suffragists and the Dilemma of the American West.”
 Kodumthara currently teaches courses ranging from American History To/Since 1877 and the History of Oklahoma to 20th Century America and Women in American History.
 She has just completed an article on the transition of anti-suffragists into voting advocates and is currently working on a biographical project examining the political career of Kate Barnard, Oklahoma’s first female elected official.

-DEBORAH HUNTER, performer
+DEBORAH HUNTER, as Sojourner Truth